sinbad/SUDS/docs/Localisation.md

 that the text still matches).
 From then on you can safely make small edits to your original `.sud` file and know that the keys will stay the same.

+> Note 1: Writing back the keys will make UE prompt you to re-import the script,
+> which you should accept so it updates the asset hash / timestamps.
+It also
+> proves that it works to re-import the keys.

-> Note: In a perfect world, you would just never change your `.sud` files once
+> Note 2: In a perfect world, you would just never change your `.sud` files once
 > you got to the stage where you start localising, so you'd never need this
 > feature.
 But, this feature is here because we don't live in that world. 😉

-> It's easiest just to save `.sud` files somewhere in your content directory,
+> Note 3: It's easiest just to save `.sud` files somewhere in your content directory,
 > and store them in your source code repository alongside the `.uasset` they created.
 > That way the relative import path is very simple so this tool can easily find them.